zilinissleepin/freqtrade/docs/strategy-callbacks.md

     Same thing also can happen with partial exit.
 So be sure to have a strict logic and/or check for the last filled order.

 !!!
+Warning "Performance with many position adjustments"
+    Position adjustments can be a good approach to increase a strategy's output - but it can also have drawbacks if using this feature extensively.
+    Each of the orders will be attached to the trade object for the duration of the trade - hence increasing memory usage.
+    Trades with long duration and 10s or even 100ds of position adjustments are therefore not recommended, and should be closed at regular intervals to not affect performance.

+!!!
 Warning "Backtesting"
     During backtesting this callback is called for each candle in `timeframe` or `timeframe_detail`, so run-time performance will be affected.
     This can also cause deviating results between live and backtesting, since backtesting can adjust the trade only once per candle, whereas live could adjust the trade multiple times per candle.